nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-The given course ID is invalid.
+The given course code is invalid.
     * 1b1.
 TAvigator shows an error message.

       Use case ends.

 * 1c.
-User does not specify a tutorial group ID or course ID.
+User does not specify a tutorial group ID or course code.
     * 1c1.
 TAvigator shows an error message.

       Use case ends.

-**Use case: UC06 - Removing a filter**
+**Use case: UC08 - Removing a filter**

 **MSS**

-1. User requests to remove a filter and enters a tutorial group ID or course ID.
+1. User requests to remove a filter and enters a tutorial group ID or course code.
 2. TAvigator shows a list of students with the updated filters.

     Use case ends.